 Set up a Direct Debit for your Council Tax

 Payments by any other method are due on the 6th of each month, starting on 6 April.
-If you want to pay at the end of the month, we suggest that you make your first payment at the end of March.
-This would mean that your payment would be paid by the instalment date of 6 April.
+If you want to pay at the end of the month, we suggest that you make your first payment at the end of March, which would mean that your payment would be paid by the instalment date of 6 April and so on.

 How can I change my Direct Debit details?

 If you are a current Direct Debit payer you can change your details online.
 Have your Council Tax account number and bank details ready.